mongodb/specifications/source/run-command/run-command.rst

 """"""""""""

 If RunCommand is used within a Transaction the read preference MUST be sourced from the Transaction's options.
-The final command sent to the server MUST include the transaction specific fields, the following is a summary:
+The command sent to the server MUST include the transaction specific fields, the following is a summary:

 * If ``runCommand`` is executing within a transaction: